 The perfect chocolate chip cookie, however, has a lot of requirements.
-It must be thick and chewy in the middle, crispy on the edge, and guaranteed to have melty chocolate in every bite.
+It must be thick and chewy in the middle, crispy on the edge, and guaranteed to have melty chocolate in every bite, just like my small batch chocolate chip cookie recipe.
 These easy chocolate chip cookies check every box, and even more.
 They don’t require any extra chilling or special ingredients, which means you can try them out for yourself in less than an hour after reading this post!

 The recipe for these giant cookies is similar to my classic chocolate chip cookie recipe.
 I’ve adjusted measurements slightly to ensure the cookie bakes up perfectly without any chilling.
 With each cookie weighing 6 ounces, or almost 3/4 of a cup of dough, you better have a big sweet tooth or a friend to share one with.

 I like to begin all of my cookie recipes by whisking the flour with the other dry ingredients (only baking soda in this case).
 This way, they are ready to go when you need to add them to the dough.

 The next step is to beat together the room temperature butter, sugars and salt until it is fluffy and creamy.
 This will take at least 3 minutes.
 For the perfect giant chocolate chip cookie, this step is the most important.
 Not creaming your butter will result in flat cookies, not the thick and chewy ones you crave.

 Add the eggs and vanilla and mix until just combined.
 Pour in your flour mixture and beat on low speed until combined.
 Be careful not to overmix your cookie dough, as this will also make your cookies flat and dense.
 Finally, stir in the chocolate chips and nuts, if using.